 What modern short stories for high school English classes can you teach?
 Add these modern and diverse voices to your curriculum.
 High school short stories can reflect our students’ lives.

 Modern short stories for high school English students are a must.
 While students enjoy older stories, I have found that when students are familiar with “alive authors” (as my students call them), they are more likely to engage with their work in other ways.

 For instance, if I want students to be active in their classroom library, I need students to believe that literature matters to them and can be part of their lives.
 One way I work toward building that culture is to teach modern short stories.
 People today, people who are alive, still write short stories.

 Below, I’ve listed five (with a few bonus links) short stories that you can teach with your high school English classes.
 At the end of the post, I’ve provided a sign-up sheet to my library.
 After you complete the form, I’ll send you 101 activities you can use with any piece of literature.

+Finally, dynamic high school short stories are online, often for free.
 Continue reading for easy pieces to put in your high school curriculum.